Breadcrumb

 Homeopathic medicines elective puts students on leading edge of pharmacy practice

-A patient approaches the pharmacy counter holding Calendula officinalis, a homeopathic remedy made from marigold flowers, and asks if it can help treat a minor burn.
-Through the Introduction to Homeopathic Medicines elective Pacific鈥檚 doctor of pharmacy students are ready with an informed answer.
+A patient approaches the pharmacy counter holding Calendula officinalis鈥攁 homeopathic remedy made from marigold flowers鈥攁nd asks if it can help treat a minor burn.
+Through the Introduction to Homeopathic Medicines elective, 色虎视频 students in the Thomas J. Long School of Pharmacy are ready with an informed answer.

-The elective, first offered in fall 2024 and led by Kate M. O鈥橠ell, PharmD, BCPS, professor of pharmacy practice, introduces future pharmacists to a category of products that is growing in popularity.
+First offered in fall 2024 and led by Professor of Pharmacy Practice Kate M. O鈥橠ell, the elective introduces future pharmacists to a category of products that is growing in popularity.
 As the most accessible health care professionals, pharmacists are often the first point of contact for patients seeking guidance on medications.

-鈥淎s future pharmacists, students should be competent in counseling patients on products that are sold in pharmacies, including homeopathic drug products,鈥 said Dr. O鈥橠ell. 鈥淧harmacists who are knowledgeable about homeopathic medicines can provide a level of care that is not yet widely adopted in current practice.鈥
+鈥淎s future pharmacists, students should be competent in counseling patients on products that are sold in pharmacies, including homeopathic drug products,鈥 O鈥橠ell said. 鈥淧harmacists who are knowledgeable about homeopathic medicines can provide a level of care that is not yet widely adopted in current practice.鈥

 Examples of homeopathic medicines discussed in the course include Arnica montana for pain and bruising and Anas barbariae for flu-like symptoms.